mythreyi22/Final/readme.md

 It operates much the same way as the smoke test except it operates in three stages.

-1. compile build targets with PGO intrumentation
+1. compile build targets with PGO instrumentation
 2. run test cases with each build target
 3. compile build targets with -fprofile-use and -march=native